 The program is open to both entering first-year and continuing CCM students interested in STEM careers.
-Applications are currently being accepted for the 2019 Spring Semester.
+Applications are currently being accepted.

 According to the U.S. Bureau of Labor Statistics, wages for all STEM occupations are nearly double the national average wage for non-STEM jobs.
 Between 2005 and 2015, STEM employment grew by 24.4 percent, five times more than non-STEM jobs, and the demand is expected to continue to grow in the fields of science, technology, engineering and math.